JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Even if you preloaded the resources in the browser, they are cached as raw bytes that still need to be converted into a format suitable for rendering, such as `FontResource` and `DrawableResource`.
-When the application requests the resource the first time, the conversion is done asynchronously, which may again result in flickering.
+When the application requests the resource for the first time, the conversion is done asynchronously, which may again result in flickering.
 To further optimize the experience, Compose Multiplatform resources have their own internal cache for higher-level representations of the resources, that can also be preloaded.

 Compose Multiplatform %composeEapVersion% introduces an experimental API for preloading font and image resources on